gunesgultekin/LibraryAutomation-Flutter/README.md

 # Libraries

-# HTTP 1.1.0
-It was used to communicate with the backend service via HTTP protocol.
+1) http 1.1.0 : Used to communicate with the backend service via HTTP protocol. https://pub.dev/packages/http
+2) flutter_spinkit 5.2.0 : - Used to present a waiting animation while data is being loaded into pages. https://pub.dev/packages/flutter_spinkit
+3)